Bud Black: Kansas City Royals

 1986 started as planned for Black — he was once again the Opening Day starter, but he struggled against the New York Yankees with 6 hits and 4 earned runs surrendered across 7 innings.
 Through his first 3 starts, Black posted a 6.43 ERA, prompting the Royals to move him to the bullpen.
 He made his first relief appearance in years on April 22, pitching 2/3 of an inning against the Yankees and giving up one hit.
-Black's output improved as a member of the bullpen, ultimately posting a 4–8 record, collecting 9 saves and 6 holds while posting a 2.78 ERA in his 107 innings of relief appearances.
+Black's performance improved as a member of the bullpen, ultimately posting a 4–8 record, collecting 9 saves and 6 holds while posting a 2.78 ERA in his 107 innings of relief appearances.

 Black split the 1987 season between the rotation and bullpen, intermittently moving between starting and relieving.
 He opened the season as a reliever, not giving up an earned run through his first 5 appearances but blowing a save with 2 earned runs on April 29.
-In May, the Royals made the decision to move Black to the starting rotation.
+In May, Black returned to the starting rotation.
 He primarily remained as a starter throughout the season, making three relief appearances in September but starting in his final appearance of the year.
 He finished the year with an 8–6 record, 1 save, 122 1/3 innings pitched, and a 3.60 ERA.

 Black opened the 1988 season with the Royals, only working as a reliever.
 He made 17 appearances and pitched 22 innings, posting a 2–1 record and a 4.91 ERA.